dolphInformatic37/Multi_File_Manag3r/README.md

 1. Run the Python script
 2. Select a directory containing the files you want to manage.
-3. Enter a prefix, suffix, and/or infix as desired.
+3. Enter a prefix or a suffix as desired.
 4. Click the "Rename" button to apply the changes.

 ## Contributing